-2 CLASS HOURS/3 LAB HOURS/3 CREDITS This course involves both lecture and laboratory teaching in the area of physical agents used in Physical Therapy.
+This course involves both lecture and laboratory teaching in the area of physical agents used in Physical Therapy.
 These agents include heat, cold, water, electricity and traction.
 Patient, equipment, space, documentation, and self-preparation will also be emphasized.
+(Prerequsite: Matriculation in PTA Program or Permission of Instructor.